Community-Tech-Lab/PNK/README.md

 ![Photos of PNK for education.](assets/2465b59d3d3fa0a47454f6755971c1c3.jpeg)

-**PNKs are NOT a product** – [Community Tech NY](https://www.communitytechny.org/) does not sell them off-the-shelf.
-[CTNY](https://www.communitytechny.org/) uses PNKs when training community members in network development and deployment, giving them practical hands-on experience that can serve as a springboard for building their own networks with in-person or remote learning support.

 > [!NOTE]
 > **PNKs are NOT a product** – [Community Tech NY](https://www.communitytechny.org/) does not sell them off-the-shelf.
 [CTNY](https://www.communitytechny.org/) uses PNKs when training community members in network development and deployment, giving them practical hands-on experience that can serve as a springboard for building their own networks with in-person or remote learning support.